 The San Francisco to San Jose Project Section (Project Section, or project) would provide HSR service from the Salesforce Transit Center (SFTC) in San Francisco to the San Jose Diridon Station.
 The Project Section includes approximately 49 miles of blended2 system infrastructure extending through San Francisco, San Mateo, and Santa Clara Counties with Caltrain and HSR trains sharing tracks.
-HSR trains would stop at the 4th and King Street Station in San Francisco (an interim station until completion of the Downtown Extension Project), the Millbrae Bay Area Rapid Transit/Caltrain intermodal station, and the San Jose Diridon Station.
-Once the Transbay Joint Powers Authority's Downtown Extension Project extends the electrified peninsula rail corridor from the 4th and King Street Station to the SFTC, HSR trains would use the track built for the Downtown Extension Project to reach SFTC (the ultimate terminal station in San Francisco).3 As illustrated on Figure S-2, two project alternatives are evaluated in this Draft San Francisco to San Jose Project Section Environmental Impact Report (EIR)/Environmental Impact Statement (EIS).
+HSR trains would stop at the 4th and King Street Station in San Francisco (an interim station until completion of the Downtown Rail Extension Project), the Millbrae Bay Area Rapid Transit/Caltrain intermodal station, and the San Jose Diridon Station.
+Once the Transbay Joint Powers Authority's Downtown Rail Extension Project extends the electrified peninsula rail corridor from Mariposa Street (south of the 4th and King Street Station) to the SFTC, HSR trains would use the track built for the Downtown Rail Extension Project to reach SFTC (the ultimate terminal station in San Francisco).3 As illustrated on Figure S-2, two project alternatives are evaluated in this Final EIR/EIS.